Uriah F. Abshier: Businessman and farmer

 In 1903, Abshier moved to Washington state, settling in Centerville in Klickitat County, just north of the Columbia River.
 After arriving in Centerville, Abshier opened a hardware store.
 The store stocked a complete line of tools and hardware.
 He also sold farm equipment and horse harnesses as well as buggies and large Conestoga wagons.
 A few years after opening the store, he took one of his employees, William F. Niva, as a partner.
 After that, the company was known as Abshier & Niva.
 Abshier also became active in community affairs.
 In 1904, he was elected to the Centerville school board.

 When the Spokane, Portland and Seattle Railway reached Centerville, Abshier & Niva began operating a grain warehouse and two loading docks at the Centerville railroad station.
 Originally, the company filled gondola cars from their loading docks with each car carrying 250 grain sacks.
 However, when the railroad was expanded to standard gage the railroad began using boxcars that carried 650 sacks per car.
 As a result, the company's grain shipping business grew quickly.
 In 1908, Abshier & Niva's grain warehouse joined the Portland Board of Trade (a predecessor organization of the chamber of commerce).

 In 1916, a fire destroyed most of downtown Centerville including the Abshier & Niva hardware store.
 After the fire, Abshier rebuilt his store using brick instead of lumber to make the new structure fire resistant.
 As a result, the building was still in place 70 years later.

 In 1920, Abshier left Centerville and moved back to California, settling near Orland.
 For the next 14 years he operated a fruit farm in the Loam Ridge area of Glenn County.

 Abshier was killed on May 23, 1934, in an automobile accident near Hamilton City, California.
 The accident occurred while he was returning from a fishing trip.
 He was 84 years old at the time of his death.
 His funeral was held three days later on May 26, 1934.
-The funeral service included Masonic rights, officiated by the Colusa Masonic lodge, where Abshier was a founding member.
+The funeral service included Masonic rites, officiated by the Colusa Masonic lodge, where Abshier was a founding member.
 Following the service, his body was taken to Sacramento for cremation.